EinsteinFrizz/blog/_posts/2021-11-16-metaverse.markdown

 * ReBoot – Mainframe Entertainment (television series, 1994-2001)
 * The Matrix – Lana & Lilly Wachowski (film, 1999)
 * Altered Carbon – Richard K. Morgan (book 2002, television series 2018)

+Even the Tamagotchi was [branded](https://web.archive.org/web/19980709195449/http://www.bandai.com/pressroom/98tama.html) as "the virtual reality pet" in 1998, embodying the idea of the multiverse with its later use of infrared connection between units and integration with a website.